Sergio Rossi Staged A Futuristic ‘Show of Legs’ at Milan Fashion Week

 “I believe in emotion.
 Without emotion, it’s better not to play the game,” said Riccardo Sciutto, group CEO of Sergio Rossi, at the brand’s theatrical fall ’17 presentation tonight in Milan.

-The luxury label put on a live show at Istituto de Ciechi that centered around the idea of a futuristic tunnel.
+The luxury label revealed its second SR1 collection with a live show at Istituto de Ciechi that centered around the idea of a futuristic tunnel.
 Models, with only their legs showing, walked through an enclosed gallery-like space, which fittingly put the spotlight on the shoes.

 This time around, geometric over-the-knee boots and booties were a central focus of the collection.
 Flats and moccasins took cues from interior design.
 A pump, a tribute to one of the brand’s archive pieces, featured a pointed toe for the first time.
 Stretch napa leather was a key material, while green, black and glitter were used heavily.